Pod Security Policies (or PSPs) are objects that control security-sensitive aspects of pod specification (like root privileges).

 Available as of v2.0.7

-Rancher ships with two default Pod Security Policies (PSPs): the restricted and unrestricted policies.
+Rancher ships with two default Pod Security Policies (PSPs): the

 This policy is based on the Kubernetes example restricted policy.
 It significantly restricts what types of pods can be deployed to a cluster or project.
 This policy:

 - Prevents pods from running as a privileged user and prevents escalation of privileges.

 - Validates that server-required security mechanisms are in place (such as restricting what volumes can be mounted to only the core volume types and preventing root supplemental groups from being added.

 This policy is equivalent to running Kubernetes with the PSP controller disabled.
 It has no restrictions on what pods can be deployed into a cluster or project.

 Using Rancher, you can create a Pod Security Policy using our GUI rather than creating a YAML file.